CS4460 Information Visualization

 Course format.
 Lectures interspersed with discussion and in-class design activities.

-See the project and homework sections for details.
+See the assignment section for details.

 Mutual expectations.
 At Georgia Tech we believe that it is important to continually strive for an atmosphere of mutual respect, acknowledgement, and responsibility between faculty members and the student body.
 See http://www.catalog.gatech.edu/rules/22/ for an articulation of some basic expectations – that you can have of me, and that I have of you.
 In the end, simple respect for knowledge, hard work, and cordial interactions will help build the environment we seek.
 I encourage you to remain committed to the ideals of Georgia Tech while in this class, and always.